20+ Fascinating Spring Animals that Kids Should Know About

 2. Bunny

-Fluffy and fast, bunnies hop around meadows, symbolizing the season.
+Fluffy and fast, bunnies hop around meadows, symbolising the season.

-Facts – Bunnies are known for their keen sense of hearing and large litters.
+Facts – Bunnies are known for their keen sense of hearing and large litter.

 Where It’s Found – Across various continents, especially in meadows and woodland edges.